Black Trakka Tracking Tunnels

 - LIGHTWEIGHT – over 100 can be carried in a backpack.

 - EASY TO USE – Just fold and click to make the tube.
-Unfold the card and place in the tube.
+Unfold the card and place it in the tracking tunnel.

 - READY FOR USE – No work is required to make components.